eciodiniz/Bioveg/README.txt

-# BIOVEG2 - Statistical analyses in R
+# BIOVEG - Statistical analyses in R
 # BIOVEG is an R script that covers common statistical analyses (basic and advanced) applied in plant ecology.
 Thus, the script
 # is a compilation of methods based on several published R packages, being applied to the modeling and statistical tests of Brazilian
 # Atlantic Forest and temperate German physiognomies.
 The main aim of this script is to share knowledge and support / facilitate the